daniel-butler-irl/CoinNode/terraform/README.md

-# IAM Assumable Role
+# Terraform

-Terraform configuration for creating IAM resources that allow identities in the same AWS account to assume a role.
+This configuration provisions IAM resources that allow identities in the same AWS account to assume a role.
+It creates a role, a policy granting the ability to assume that role, a group with the policy attached, and optionally a user added to the group.

+I added postconditions and check blocks to validate the infrastructure after it is created.
+Postconditions verify that resources have the expected properties, such as correct ARN formats and paths.
+Check blocks provide continuous validation that runs on every plan and apply.
+These go beyond the basic requirements and catch configuration drift or unexpected state.

+I included Terratest to prove idempotency.
+The tests verify that apply creates the expected resources, destroy removes them cleanly, and applying twice in a row results in no changes.
+This provides confidence that the configuration behaves correctly and does not have hidden side effects.

 ## Resources Created